-Indirect/Implicit In the indirect/implicit mode transaction are created, committed and rolled back using the current interface.
+Indirect/Implicit In the indirect/implicit mode transaction are created, committed and rolled back using the Current interface.
 Propagation takes place automatically depending on the policies in the target object's POA.
 Direct/Explicit In the direct/explicit mode transactions are created using the TransactionFactory and committed or rolled back using the Terminator object.
-Propagation is done by adding a parameter (for example, the transaction's control object) to each IDL operation.
+Propagation is done by adding a parameter (for example, the operation.

 The preferred mode for most applications is the indirect/implicit mode.
-The direct/explicit provides more flexibility but is more difficult to manage (see "Direct Transaction Demarcation" on page 27 and "Explicit Propagation" on page 35) for more details.
+The direct/explicit provides more flexibility but is more difficult to manage (see "Direct Transaction Demarcation" on page 27 and "Explicit Propagation" on page 39) for more details.